Canadian Olympic Medal Count

 The four-man combination continued to be successful in 2021-22, winning three World Cup medals and never finishing lower than sixth as they ended the season ranked second in the overall four-man standings.

-Getting into the Sport: Grew up surrounded by organized sport… Spent most of his youth playing hockey and lacrosse competitively… Began playing football in grade 12… His size and speed caught the attention of Bobsleigh Canada and after attending a blue chip camp in March 2012 pushed his way onto the national team… When Coakwell moved to Calgary in September 2012 to begin fulltime training, he moved in with Jesse Lumsden… Outside Interests: Played football for the University of Saskatchewan Huskies on an athletic bursary… As a running back, led the team in scoring and rushing in 2010 and 2011… Also represented the Huskies in track and field as a sprinter… Graduated in 2012… Enjoys abstract painting and watching movies… Finds it calming to put on some music and paint… The night before a race he will watch one of his favourite movies… Odds and Ends: Nickname: 10 speed, because when he was younger he didn’t have a bike but could run fast and keep up with his friends… Favourite Olympic memory is Simon Whitfield’s triathlon gold medal at Sydney 2000… Inspired by NFL running back Adrian Peterson for his ability to stay focused on his goals and his continued improvement… Collects postcards during his travels… Favourite quote: “He sendeth rain on the just and unjust alike.” – Matthew 5:45
+Getting into the Sport: Grew up surrounded by organized sport and spent most of his youth playing hockey and lacrosse competitively… Began playing football in grade 12… When Coakwell moved to Calgary in September 2012 to begin full-time training, he moved in with Jesse Lumsden… Outside Interests: Enjoys painting abstract and watching movies… Finds it calming to put on some music and paint… The night before a race he will watch one of his favourite movies… Odds and Ends: Played football for the University of Saskatchewan Huskies on an athletic bursary… As a running back, led the team in scoring and rushing in 2010 and 2011… Also represented the Huskies in track and field as a sprinter… Graduated in 2012… Nickname: 10 Speed, because when he was younger he didn’t have a bike but could run fast and keep up with his friends… Favourite Olympic memory is Simon Whitfield’s triathlon gold medal at Sydney 2000… Favourite quote: “He sendeth rain on the just and unjust alike.” – Matthew 5:45

 Olympic Winter Games: 2022 - BRONZE (4-man) 2018 - 12th (4-man); 2014 - 29th (4-man)